makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

   * A knowledge graph (or ontology) provides the overall schema, and semantic technologies give us a basis to make logical inferences across the
-    * search, disambiguation, mapping, and transformation functions, all of which work together to help achieve data interoperability.
+    * search, disambiguation, mapping, and transformation functions, all of which work together to help achieve data interoperability
 * KBAI: use of large statistical or knowledge bases to inform feature selection
-  * apply these same techniques to the infrastructural foundations of KBAI systems in data integration, mapping to new external structure and information, hypothesis testing, diagnostics and predictions.
+  * apply these same techniques to the infrastructural foundations of KBAI systems in data integration, mapping to new external structure and information, hypothesis testing, diagnostics and predictions
 * We apply natural language processing to these knowledge bases informed by semantic technologies.
 To complete the context, we discuss other vital

 # 5. Knowledge should express a coherent reality, to reflect a logical
-consistency and structure that comports with our observations about the world.
-How we represent reality has syntactic variation and ambiguities of a semantic nature that can only be resolved by context.
+consistency and structure that comports with our observations about the world How we represent reality has syntactic variation and ambiguities of a semantic nature that can only be resolved by context.
 A hub-and-spoke design with a canonical data model is a superior way to organize, manipulate, and manage input information.
 By understanding the sources of semantic heterogeneity, we set the basis for extracting meaning and resolving ambiguities.
-Once we resolve (‘disambiguate’) the source information, we need to organize it into ‘natural’ classes and relate those classes coherently and consistently to one another.
-This organization takes the form of a knowledge graph.
+Once we resolve (‘disambiguate’) the source information, we need to organize it into ‘natural’ classes and relate those classes coherently and consistently to one another This organization takes the form of a knowledge graph

 Part II covers the grammar of KR